tg-sec/CTF-Writeup/HackerEarth_2020/README.md

  Step 1:

-    In given statement given value is string in HASH form but statement said that just only reverse it not to convert in a actually string.in CTF play you have to read statement carefully because mostly main hints are give in statement just we have to look carefully.for this we will use `CyberChef`.
+    In given statement given value is string in HASH form but statement said that just only reverse it not to convert in a actually string.in CTF play you have to read statement carefully because mostly main hints are give in statement just we have to look carefully.for this we will use CyberChef.
 ![General 3](/resource/General3_1.png)

 ####  Flag: HE{17202b671953ed3ec4be52fd23f74901}